 - Pre-sessional English fees

 Our tuition fees are reviewed and approved annually by the University of Surrey Executive Board, and are subject to an annual increase.

-International or UK/EU students who have not taken out a tuition fee loan are required to pay their fees either in full at the beginning of the academic session or in two instalments as follows: 50% payable ten days after the invoice date, and 50%t in January.
+International or UK/EU students who have not taken out a tuition fee loan are required to pay their fees either in full at the beginning of the academic session or in two instalments as follows: 50 per cent payable ten days after the invoice date, and 50 per cent in January.
 The exact date will be detailed on the invoice.

-Postgraduate research students will be liable for fees from the first of the month of their course start date, irrelevant of the date they register.
+Postgraduate Research students will be liable for fees from the first of the month of their programme start date, irrelevant of the date they register.

-Applicants who have applied to study for a pre-sessional course are required to pay a deposit of ten per cent of the tuition fee to firmly accept their place.
-The full fee is due at least four weeks prior to the start of the course.
+Applicants who have applied to study for a pre-sessional programme are required to pay a deposit of ten per cent of the tuition fee to firmly accept their place.
+The full fee is due at least four weeks prior to the start of the programme.

-For some courses, applicants are required to attend an audition.
-There is a cost applied to this and information of exact costs can be found on the individual course pages.
+For some programmes, applicants are required to attend an audition.
+There is a cost applied to this and information of exact costs can be found on the individual programme pages.